Gkarios/My-obsidian-notes/Geopolitics/How Ukraine became a market economy and democracy - Documentary coverage by Sarcasmitron.md

 US now is taking the side of Ukraine, Ukraine is connected to the Western establishment.

-The popular populist anti-West establishment media, like Fox news host Tucker Carlson, Jimmy dore and MANY more, were in favor of Russia, believing they were being sold pro-Ukraine propaganda.
+The popular populist anti-West establishment media, like Tucker Carlson, Jimmy dore and MANY more, were in favor of Russia, believing they were being sold pro-Ukraine propaganda.